leonardoalva98/Personal-Portfolio/Projects/BMW models and resale value/bmw_value_retention.html.md

 The 2 Series equipped with the larger 3.0 liter engine demonstrates exceptional value retention compared to other models.
 Meanwhile, the 1 Series, 3 Series, and 5 Series tend to maintain their value better when fitted with the smallest engine.

 As a car enthusiast (especially bmw enthusiast), I've always considered the 2 Series to be the perfect middle ground for performance, between the 3 and 1 series.
-I'm confident to say that performance-oriented buyers specifically look for 2 Series models with the biggest engine, creating a higher demand in the used market that supports their stronger value retention (3.0 L) compared to the 1.5 and 2.0 L options.
+I'm confident to say that, performance oriented buyers, specifically look for 2 Series models with the biggest engine, creating a higher demand in the used market that supports their stronger value retention (3.0 L) compared to the 1.5 and 2.0 L options.

 ## 2. Family-Friendly & Durable (SUV)